Timothy-Bourgault/js-git-profile-api/README.md

 ## Setup/Installation Requirements

-* _Clone the program from it's repository at GitHub.com by searching for the user name Timothy-Bourgault and then looking for js:git-selector repository_
+* _Clone the program from it's repository at GitHub.com by searching for the user name Timothy-Bourgault and then looking for js:git-profile-api repository_
 * _After cloning the repository and accessing it via terminal, then type the command 'npm install'_
 * _Type the command 'bower install'_
 * _Get an API from GitHub.com by going to your account settings and selecting the option to generate a new personal access token_
 * _Place the API within a file named .env in the top level of the project directory in this format: exports.apiKey = "(your API/Access Token Here)"_
 * _After setting up the apiKey return to the terminal and run gulp serve to open the project_
-* _You can also view the page online at the URL: timothy-bourgault.github.io/js:git-selector_
+* _You can also view the page online at the URL: timothy-bourgault.github.io/js:git-profile-api_

 ## Known Bugs